scylladb/scylladb/docs/operating-scylla/nodetool-commands/getendpoints.rst

    nodetool getendpoints mykeyspace superheroes "peter:parker"

-Scylla does not support *getendpoints* for a partition key with a frozen UDT.
+ScyllaDB does not support *getendpoints* for a partition key with a frozen UDT.

 .. include:: nodetool-index.rst